Shopping Cart

 objectionable as the naked truth" --Agnes Repplier

-Regressive clothing-optional ban was like trying to cram the genie back into the bottle.
-It couldn't be done...not without creating severe damper in the magical healing spirit of Stewart Springs that thousands of life-affirming souls came to know and appreciate over the years.
+The regressive clothing-optional ban was definitely like trying to cram the genie back into the bottle.
+It couldn't be done...not without creating a devastating damper in the one-time magical healing spirit of Stewart Springs that thousands of life-affirming came to know and appreciate over the years.

-mysteriously disappeared, eventually resurfacing on the wall of employee break room, good for an idle laugh.
+It eventually resurfaced on the wall of the employee break room, good for an idle laugh.

-The sign put out of service without a thought was itself a sign of times.
-Place apart from uninfluential staff members seemed to have zero interest in ever building any solid, intention-backed, enlightened c/o policy.
+The sign, put out of service without a thought, was itself a sign of the times.
+The place, apart from non-influential staff members, seemed to have zero interest in ever building a solid, intention-backed, enlightened c/o policy.

-Management seemed to simply, blindly hope for the best, leaving things to their own devices...enduring scene until able at long last to 'refine the culture'... as it turned out, by selling to parties clearly sharing distaste for such decadent, outlandish freebody nonsense.
+Management seemed to simply blindly hope for the best, leaving things to their own devices...enduring the scene until able at long last to 'refine the culture'... as it turned out, by selling to parties clearly sharing a cultured distaste for such decadent, outlandish freebody nonsense.

 As said, it was long hoped that new 'owners', on studying situation more carefully, would realize this simple fact...that, rather than retreating into former ways of mandated body shame and enforced discomfort, they would embrace opportunity to hammer out and fine-tune a fair-minded body-friendly policy..